yaacov/rag-chat-interface/README.md

 # DocuChat AI

-> Your intelligent document companion - Load, Chat, Learn
+Your intelligent document companion - Load, Chat, Learn

+A self-hosted, privacy-focused RAG (Retrieval-Augmented Generation) interface for intelligent document interaction.
+Turn any document into a knowledge base you can chat with.

 A powerful and secure document interaction system that transforms any document into an interactive knowledge base.
 Using advanced AI models that run entirely on-premises, DocuChat allows you to have natural conversations with your documents while maintaining complete data privacy and security.